 In addition, the proper functioning of our platform is dependent on the ability of our Publisher Network application providers and partners to maintain the availability and proper functioning of their software integrations with our systems and also is dependent on the ability of our third-party application providers to maintain the availability and proper functioning of their websites and applications on which business listing information is published for customers.
 For example, a number of our Publisher Network application providers provide us with an Application Program Interface, or API, on which our ability to interface with that provider is based.
-Furthermore, in a rapidly changing business environment, for example in connection with the COVID-19 pandemic, our Publisher Network application providers may experience limitations and delays, which could limit the functionality of our platform.
-If the functionality of the software, APIs or websites of our third-party application providers do not maintain the availability and proper functioning of their software, APIs, websites and applications, our business, operating results and financial condition could be materially affected.
+Furthermore, in a rapidly changing business environment, our Publisher Network application providers may experience limitations and delays, which could limit the functionality of our platform.
+If the functionality of the software, APIs or websites of our third-party application providers is impaired, our customers may attribute such limitations to us and our platform thus damaging our reputation and customer relationships.
+If our Publisher Network application providers do not maintain the availability and proper functioning of their software, APIs, websites and application could be materially affected.